zyxcompare/Shxde./README.md

 <details>

-<summary>Binary</summary>
+<summary>Hexadecimal</summary>

-It will duplicate your batch file and turn its source code into binary and random characters of code
+it obfuscates the contents of a batch file into hexadecimal representation

 </details>